slayerjk/go-mailing/README.md

 # go-mailing
 Go - va mailing helper functions for standart "net/smtp" package

-Only smtp without auth for now!
+Only SMTP without auth for now!

 Email using builtin "net/smtp" package based on appname, message, date and smtp data that could be some json file.